A topic from the subject of Chromatography in Chemistry.

 Principle of Separation

-Chromatography relies on the differences in the interactions between the components of the mixture and the stationary and mobile phases.
+Chromatographic separation relies on the differences in the interactions between the components of the mixture and the stationary and mobile phases.
+The components with stronger interactions with the stationary phase will move slower, while those with weaker interactions will move faster.
 Factors that affect separation include:

 Applications